Uli Hiemer

-Ulrich Hiemer (born 21 September 1962 in Füssen, West Germany) is a German former professional ice hockey player who was among the first Germans to play in the NHL.
-He appeared at three Olympics and at the 1984 Canada Cup.
+Ulrich Hiemer (born 21 September 1962) is a German former professional ice hockey player who was among the first Germans to play in the NHL.

+Career

+Hiemer appeared at three Olympics and at the 1984 Canada Cup.
 He spent three seasons with the New Jersey Devils in the mid 1980s making his NHL debut on 12 October 1984, recording 73 points in 143 total games.
 He retired in 1996 after playing in the Deutsche Eishockey Liga for the Düsseldorfer EG.